 Celebrated in the month of February every year the main aim of this event is to promote Maharashtra Tourism, honour the Indian culture and revive its significance.
 The Elephanta Island, where this event is held is a small island known for its unique heritage.
 Initially, this place was known as Gharapuri.
 The word Gharapuri in its essence means 'peaceful living space for Lord Shiva'.

 This event is held at Elephanta Caves.
 These caves are also a UNESCO World Heritage Site containing a collection of various Monolithic Temples.
 It is believed that the name 'Elephanta Caves' was given by the Portuguese as they had found a carved elephant on a rock here.
 The first Elephanta Festival was started in the year 1989.

 Folk Dance.
-The festival starts with a folk dance which is performed by a group of fishermen while they sing their folk songs.
+The festival starts with a folk dance performance.
+It is performed by a group of fishermen while they sing their folk songs.

 Classical Music & Dance.
 The stage is also graced by talented artists who have achieved mastery in Indian classical dance and music including various classical dance forms such as Kathak, Bharatnatyam, Kuchipudi, Manipuri and many more.

 Bollywood.
-Several singers from Bollywood can be seen at the festival performing their chartbusters to entertain the audience.
-Artists like Rahul Despande, Swapnil Bandodkar, Kailash Kher have performed at the event.
+Several singers from Bollywood can be seen at the festival performing their chartbuster songs to entertain the audience.
+Many artists like Rahul Despande, Kailash Kher have performed at the Elephanta Festival over time.

+Local Market.
 Once you are done exploring the festival, you can head towards the local market for shopping.
 The market consists of several shops containing handicrafts, gift items and so much more.
-Also, you can head to several restaurants in Elephanta Island to enjoy various cuisines ranging from Indian to continental.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here